ash47/OmegleMiddleMan/README.md

  - **Any College:** If selected, it will search for people from any college, not jsut your own
  - **Video:** This will enable video mode
   - Use the console command `setCameraSize(width, height, fps, quality)` to change the settings.
 The default is `setCameraSize(320, 240, 24, 91)`
- - **Delayed:** If selected, a random delay will be added to cleverbot's response, this is so people don't think it's a bot

 ###How do I know if my message was delivered?###
  - The icon to the left of a message will highlight green when you send a message